Language

 Visual Gauge

-A color-coded gauge bar provides an instant visual representation of where your VO2 max falls on the fitness spectrum, from poor (red) to superior (purple).
+A color-coded gauge bar marks where your VO2 max sits on the fitness spectrum at a glance.

 Percentile Comparison

-See how your VO2 max compares to others in your age group and gender, displayed as an approximate percentile ranking.
+See an approximate percentile showing how your VO2 max compares to others of your age group and gender.

-View the complete fitness classification table for all age groups, with your specific age group highlighted for easy reference.
+View the complete VO2 max chart for every age group, with your own age group highlighted for quick reference.

-The Cooper test supports meters, kilometers, and miles.
-Switch between units with a single click.
+The Cooper Test accepts meters, kilometers, or miles — switch units with a single tap.

 Frequently Asked Questions